Disappointed Venezuelans lose patience with Guaido as Maduro hangs on

 “We can expect Guaido’s popularity to continue to erode the longer he is not exercising power,” he said.

-Venezuela has also dropped down the list of U.S. President Donald Trump’s foreign policy priorities, as his administration deals with tensions with Iran and trade talks with China.
+Venezuela’s crisis has received less public attention from U.S. President Donald Trump’s administration in recent weeks as the White House has become embroiled in a confrontation with Iran and tensions over a trade dispute with China.

-When Trump launched his re-election campaign in Orlando, Florida, on June 18, he made no mention of Venezuela, though aides insist he remains committed to Guaido.
+When Trump launched his re-election campaign in Orlando, Florida, on June 18, he made just one brief mention of Venezuela, although aides insist he remains committed to Guaido.

+A senior U.S. administration official said: “The United States continues to execute the president’s strategy of maximum pressure to achieve a peaceful transition to democracy in Venezuela.”

+“Only Maduro wishes for the U.S. to give up now,” the official told Reuters.

 Since the April uprising, Maduro’s government has cracked down on Guaido’s allies without significant retaliation from the international community.
 The Supreme Court has accused 14 opposition lawmakers of crimes including treason and conspiracy, prompting most to flee abroad or take refuge in foreign embassies in Caracas.